California: 2024 Hunting Application Details

 Infographic promoting onX Hunt Research Tools for Elite Members.

-Note: As of February 16, 2023, the new 2023 California regs, season dates and hunt codes have not yet been published (Big Game Hunting Digest).
+California regulations, season dates, and hunt codes are available at Big Game Hunting Digest.
 Applications for the California big game drawing are available each year on April 15 through June 2.
 Drawing results are generally available by June 12.

-Hunters may apply for tags with California Parks and Wildlife here.
+Hunters may apply for tags with California Parks and Wildlife.

 Huntin’ Fool’s California page is an excellent, updated resource for ongoing California draw changes.